 A. There is no set number.
 Each client is given an individualized program for home practice.
 If the client continues with a dedicated practice at home, improvement can be achieved within a short time, even with one session.

 Q. How much does a session cost?

-A. A first appointment is 2 hours to assess needs and develop an appropriate program; the investment is $250.
-Follow-up appointments to adjust or progress a practice are 1 hour long for $140.
+A. A first appointment is 2 hours to assess needs and develop an appropriate program that will work with your condition and time constraints; the investment is $200.
+Follow-up appointments to adjust or progress a practice may vary but are generally 1 hour long for $120.